Admin Permission Area

 This tab allows you to view all workflows that the notification type are actively being used in and can directly link you to those workflows.

-There are different types of notification templates: Calendar Event Reminders, Generic Communications, and Prebuilt Templates.
+A notification template is used inside a workflow.
+It is triggered when a workflow reaches a specific step or event.
+There are different types of notification templates: Generic Communications, and Prebuilt Templates.

 Then click "Edit Event Types".